FAQ PARIS

 Registration Requirement: It is mandatory to register your property with the city of Paris before renting it out.

-Secondary Residences or Non-Primary Properties:
+Secondary Residences / Investment Properties:

 Medium-Term Rentals (possible for both primary and secondary residences):